 He could write no further.
 Hoffman asked his laboratory assistant to escort him home.
 Because of the war-time restrictions on automobiles, they rode bicycles home.
 Hoffman’s condition worsened.
-Everything in his field of vision wavered, as if seen in curved mirror.
+Everything in his field of vision wavered as if seen in a curved mirror.
 He felt as if time had stopped, as if he was stationary at one point in the universe.

 As soon as he arrived home, Hoffman lay down on the sofa.
 Familiar objects in his living room, once friendly, turned into demonic, grotesque forms.
 But, even worse than the transformations of the outer world, were the changes Hoffman perceived in himself.
 Hoffman became consumed by a demon.
 It triumphed over his will.
 He did not know if he had died, or gone to another world, or another time.